 First, let me say that I get it.
 When it’s summer in Memphis (contrary to popular belief, it’s both the heat AND the humidity) and people are without power for days on end, nobody likes the utility company unless the trucks are on their own street.
 Still, as much as social media gives you a great PR opportunity, it also gives you the opportunity to shoot yourself in the foot.
 So let’s look at some rules for how NOT to do that:

 - Don’t get defensive.
-Whether you’re taking too long to restore power to thousands of hot, sweaty people who are sitting there watching their food spoil, or hauling passengers off of planes for random infractions, just don’t.
+When it’s your job to restore power to thousands of hot, sweaty people who are sitting there watching their food spoil, just don’t.
 When your business — even if it’s due to something that’s out of your control — makes your customers’ lives harder, you’re going to get some snark.
 Don’t snark back.
 That projects what politicians refer to as being out of touch.
 Don’t sit there in your office — which clearly has power — and chastise people for being cranky that their grocery bill for the month is going to double.
 Take your lumps, whether you think you deserve them or not.

 - Stop, breathe, and think.
 I am grateful every day that the internet wasn’t around when I was a teenager with insufficient impulse control.
 Not too long ago, people like this unfortunate employee would have encountered barriers that allowed time for common sense to kick in.
 Those barriers are gone now.
 But just because you can respond to a comment or Tweet in seconds doesn’t mean you should.
 In fact, it most likely means you shouldn’t.
 If your fingers are flying across the keyboard before you’ve even finished reading…step away from the keyboard, pull yourself together, and decide whether you really want to publish whatever it is you were typing.

 - Don’t attack your allies.
-When it seems like everybody is throwing punches, be aware that you’re more vulnerable to friendly fire.
+When it seems like everybody is throwing punches, be aware that you’re more likely to inflict friendly fire.
 The person who posted this particular Tweet was actually trying to help rather than suggesting that the utility company didn’t see customers as people.

 - Realize that the internet is eternally unforgiving.
 Because screenshots happen.
 Even if you delete a message, if it was bad enough, somebody will have taken a screenshot already.
 It’s not like retrieving a hand-written note off of someone’s desk.
 Once it’s out there, it takes on a life of its own and can make an already unpleasant situation that much worse.
 And, while social sharing is is a good goal to have, you don’t want to get it for the wrong reasons.